Vaub/VincentAube.net/content/articles/01-fsharp-osx.md

 Title: F# development without Visual Studio
 Subtitle: Exploration of tooling focusing on OS X
 Date: 2016-04-07 6:00
+Modified: 2017-07-16 23:00
 Category: blog

+> **UPDATE** - The tooling for F# has vastly improved in the last year.
+As such, I recommend to use Ionide and Forge (the integration in VS Code being the best) for most operations.
+Some of these instructions might not be up to date.

 For my first article, I will talk about the technologies I am using to do side project with F# without Visual Studio.
 While I **focus on OS X**, most of it is applicable with Linux (and Windows!).
 I chose this subject as I did not have a lot of knowledge of the .NET ecosystem